Concrete Lifting Davis, CA

-If you’ve landed on this page, you must be searching for concrete leveling and concrete lifting in Davis CA. Well, you’re in the right place!
+If you’ve landed on this page, you must be searching for concrete lifting in Davis, CA. Well, you’re in the right place!
 At Bay Area Underpinning we’ve been lifting and leveling concrete slabs including sidewalks, pool decks, and driveways in Davis since 2005.

 We use a procedure called polyurethane foam injection (or slabjacking for short) to lift settled concrete slabs.
 It’s less expensive than replacing a slab, and it won’t add extra weight to the soil the way ”mudjacking” does.

 If you have an uneven slab, contact us today and we’ll make it level again in no time flat.
 Most repairs only take a few hours.
 If you don’t have time to read through this entire page, scroll down and at least read our customer reviews!

 Sunken Concrete is Both a Safety Hazard and a Liability

 You no doubt share our view that sunken concrete is ugly.
 However, it’s also a trip hazard.
 It someone trips, falls, and gets injured on your uneven slab you could find yourself facing a lawsuit.
 Therefore, we don’t recommend you put this repair on the back burner.

 We are able to lift sunken or settled concrete slabs in Davis, CA including, but not limited to…

 Interior concrete floor slabs